shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Ability (Level 5).
 Increase an ability score by up to your spellcasting ability modifier, by decreasing another ability score by the same amount.
 This feature allows an ability score to go above 20, but not above 30.
 -   Bonded Schools (Level 7).
 Switch out one of your bonded schools for a different school that you don’t know.
 You still remember spells from your old bonded school, but can’t cast any spells you know from that school or use your Reality Observer feature to learn new spells in that school.
 -   Race (Level 11).
 Change your race.
 You lose the bonuses from your old race and gain the benefits of your new race.
 You must have seen the race you switch to at least once.
 -   Spell (Level 15).
 Cast a spell you know from your bonded schools that targets only you.
+You gain the effects of the spell permanently.
 The spell must have a duration longer than Instantaneous or have a range of Self or Touch.
 The spell costs double the spell points it normally would.
 Afterwards, you can’t cast this spell normally or as part of this feature until you spend a future use of this feature to undo this effect.

 What changes are available to you depends on your level.

+Using this feature again doesn’t automatically undo previous uses of this feature.
 You may spend a use of this feature to undo the effects of a previous use of this feature.

 ### Self-Centered